ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

    - mortality from causes that are unaffected by LBWSG and modelled in the sim (:sal:`salmon`)
    - mortality from causes that are unaffected by LBWSG but not modelled in the sim (:pin:`pink`)

-We are interested in applying the PAF and relative risk to only the causes that GBD considers to be affected by LBWSG (green and blue).
-An example of these causes from the :ref:`large-scale-food fortification concept model
-<2017_concept_model_vivarium_conic_lsff>` concept model diagram is shown below:
+We are interested in applying the PAF and relative risk only to the causes that GBD considers to be affected by LBWSG (green and blue).
+An example of the color-coded cause breakdown from the :ref:`large-scale-food fortification concept model <2017_concept_model_vivarium_conic_lsff>` concept model diagram is shown below:

 +---------------------+------------------------------------------------------------------------+